Buying a New Build? Here’s a Checklist With Everything You Need to Know

 Like anything having to do with new construction, if you want changes to the floorplans the builder offers, it might cost you.
 Take time to really evaluate the builder’s offered floor plans as opposed to what you have in mind, and if it’s not exactly what you want, look for compromises.

-One of the great things about a new build is that you get an opportunity to make the space your own right off the bat.
+One of the great things about a new build is that you get an opportunity to make the space your own from the very start.
 Instead of painting, redoing flooring, or remodeling entirely like you might do in a pre-existing house, new construction means you get to pick out the finishes to your new home.
-This involves a visit (or two) to the builder’s showroom, where you can see the different options available to you.
+This involves a visit or two to the builder’s showroom, where you can see the options available to you.

-Here’s where you definitely want to make sure you understand what’s included and what isn’t in your package, what is standard, and what’s considered an upgrade.
+Here’s where you definitely want to make sure you understand what’s included in your package and what isn’t, what is standard, and what’s considered an upgrade.

-“Just because you see hardwood floors in the showroom photos doesn’t mean hardwood floors are included,” explains Laricy.
+“Just because you see hardwood floors in the showroom photos doesn’t mean hardwood floors are included,” Laricy says.
 If you don’t want to have to pay more, you’ll be choosing your finishes from what the builder offers within the package you’re purchasing.

 Some of the finishes you might get to choose include: